Visiting Phuket’s Big Buddha in 2026: What Tourists Need to Know

 Stay Updated

-With ongoing legal discussions, community meetings, and environmental reviews still underway in 2025, it’s unclear when — or even if — the Big Buddha site will reopen to the public.
-Travellers are advised to check with local tourism offices or verified news sources before attempting to visit.
+With ongoing legal discussions, community meetings, and environmental reviews still taking placce in 2026, travellers are advised to check with local tourism offices or verified news sources before attempting to visit or risk disappointment.

 Phuket Essential Planning Tips - Click Here to Learn More Graphic